 Sometimes the source and the destination pixels happens to have exactly the same value.
 This problem was more common on older video cards because they had smaller depth buffer resolution, however it can also appear in current games with very large sight distance.
 The overall effect is annoying flickering that is called z-fighting.
 This effect can be avoided by reducing the depth of our view frustum and careful modelling of the distant geometry.

-Color blending is a way to mix two colors together to produce to third color.
+Color blending is a way to mix two colors together to produce a third color.
 These colors are called source and destination and they are in form $[R, G, B, A]$ where $R,G,B,A \in [0..1]$.
 Usually we use blending to represent semi transparent objects like glass.
 However we can also create interesting effects by changing some parameters in the blend function.

 So far we know that the color value is a vector space element that consists of R, G and B channels and sometimes has also an alpha channel.
 At the fundamental level, alpha has no special meaning therefore we can use it however we need, for example alpha value could be used to store shininess, collision material or whatever we need in particular case.
 Most often it is used to represent transparency but there are still two different ways to do it.